RobotLocomotion/drake/doc/doxygen_instructions.rst

 and may optionally define the lists ``input_ports`` and/or ``output_ports``.
 The values may include ``html`` code.
 The class name appears in the inside of the rendered system block, you can get creative and add an image, or you can adjust the text colors of your ports.

 Some systems have variable numbers of ports, or ports that are created conditionally.
 Prefer to add all possible ports to the diagram; see the `Adder
 <https://drake.mit.edu/doxygen_cxx/classdrake_1_1systems_1_1_adder.html>`_
 system for an example of a system with a variable number of ports.
-The ``@system`` doxygen tag can be used multiple times to add multiple renders of the system to the documentation, if the system is most clearly described by a few examples.
+The ``@system/@endsystem`` tags can be used multiple times to add multiple renders of the system to the documentation, if the system is most clearly described by a few examples.

 Documentation Tips and Tricks